dksasaki/py-model-framework/README.md

 It is written in Python.

-(it follows the Don't Repeat Yourself principle when coding - DRY)
+(it follows the Don't Repeat Yourself principle when coding - DRY) Let's not code the same thing twice! :)

 #### WHAT CAN BE DONE WITH THIS FRAMEWORK?